Education

 I think the articles by Mike Shertz make a compelling case for RAMP triage.
 This is interesting to note: "With an overwhelming number of casualties, sorting strictly by mental status, “alert or not” may be the most operationally useful technique.
 Use of GCS alone has shown a strong predictive value for mortality in a review of over 500,000 trauma patients."
 That quote is from the article Rethinking Triage: Could intuition outperform formal systems?

-My comment (not Mike Shertz): I've participated in several large scale mass casualty trainings (table top and full-scale drills) and there is always stuff that goes wrong.
-And the larger the incident the more moving parts with little things going wrong here and there...all adding up.
+There is always stuff that goes wrong, or not as well as it could have, in a large scale incident.
+The larger the incident the more moving parts with little things going wrong here and there...all adding up.
 While practice does help, it's worth considering what really happens.
-Not every responder at a real incident will have been at every training.
-Some responders will be at the real incident that haven't been to any mass-casualty training drills.
+Not every person at a real incident will have been at every training.
+Some personnel will be at the real incident that haven't been to any mass-casualty training drills.